apricote/releaser-pleaser/docs/tutorials/github.md

-# GitHub
+# Getting started on GitHub

-In this tutorial we show how to install `releaser-pleaser` in your GitHub project.
+In this tutorial you will learn how to set up `releaser-pleaser` in your GitHub project with GitHub Actions.

 ## 1. Repository Settings